l-a-yates/cpam/README.md

 ### Step 2: Create a tibble for the experimental design.

-In this example, we are using kallisto-generated counts, so we provide the file path for each sample (otherwise you can provide the counts directly as count matrix)
+In this *Arabidopsis thaliana* time series example, we used the software [kallisto]() to generate counts from RNA-seq data.
+To load the counts, we provide the file path for each kallisto output file (alternatively you can provide the counts directly as count matrix, or use other quantification software)

 ``` r
 exp_design